German Army (1935–1945): Infantry

-A Schützenkompanie (rifle company) initially 201 strong, was comprised of three Schützenzüge (rifle platoon) each 50 strong three antitank units, a supply train and a Commissary unit.
+A Schützenkompanie (rifle company) initially 201 strong, comprised three Schützenzüge (rifle platoon) each 50 strong three antitank units, a supply train and a commissary unit.
 By 1944 the company was reduced to 142.
 The company was usually commanded by a captain or 1st lieutenant.
 During the course of the war a 2nd lieutenant could have been entrusted with the command due to the loss of higher officers.

 The rifle platoon was the next lower unit, consisting of four Trupps (squads) 10 strong each.
-While the first platoon was under a 2nd lieutenant the second and third platoons were often commanded by a Master sergeant or Technical sergeant.
+While the first platoon was under a 2nd lieutenant the second and third platoons were often commanded by a master sergeant or technical sergeant.
 The rifle squad was the smallest unit of the infantry.
-It consisted of a Gruppenführer (squad leader) either an Sergeant or Stabsgefreiter and nine riflemen, giving it a strength of one officer and nine men.
+It consisted of a Gruppenführer (squad leader) either a Sergeant or Stabsgefreiter and nine riflemen, giving it a strength of one officer and nine men.
 The former separation between light machine-gun troops and rifle troops no longer existed.
 During the course of the war, this number naturally dropped, often to six or five men.

 With the establishment of new infantry divisions, artillery weapons required for equipping them were transferred from existing regiments to the respective units.
 As it became clear that the artillery regiments in infantry divisions were not fulfilling their designated roles, a comprehensive reorganisation of the main divisional types was implemented.
 Light battalions were organised in the standard infantry formation, comprising two batteries of four 10.5 cm howitzers each, in addition to a light field gun battery comprising six 7.5 cm pieces and a heavy howitzer battalion armed with six 15 cm pieces.
 Additionally, adjustments were made to the war establishment of Gebirgsartillerie regiments and the artillery regiments of Panzer divisions.